Wong Kam-fai: Education

 Wong earned a Bachelor of Science and PhD from the University of Edinburgh.

 Career

 Wong worked as a researcher at Unisys, the Erlangen Center for Interface Research and Catalysis, and Heriot-Watt University.
 Wong is a professor in the department of engineering at the Chinese University of Hong Kong, where he is also the director of the Center of Innovation and Technology.
 Wong is the also the chief architect of IPOC, a bilingual search engine.
 He is a co-editor-in-chief of ACM Transactions on Asian Language Information Processing and editor-in-chief of the International Journal of Computer Processing of Languages.

+He is a Fellow of the Association of Computational Linguistics and professor at the department of systems engineering and engineering management of the Chinese University of Hong Kong.

+He was awarded the Medal of Honour (MH) by the Hong Kong government in 2011 for his contribution in IT development in Hong Kong.

+Wong was elected to the Legislative Council of Hong Kong through Election Committee constituency in the 18 December 2022 by-election with 983 votes.

+In addition to his roles at The Chinese University of Hong Kong, Professor Wong is a Distinguished Professor at Harbin Institute of Technology (Shenzhen) and has served as a visiting professor at Peking University's School of Information Science and Technology and as an adjunct professor at Northeastern University.
+He is one of the few experts in Chinese language processing in the Chinese academic community and has contributed significantly to the field by training computers to process Chinese information using neural network methods applied to large-scale corpora.
+His research expertise also includes database systems, and he has served as the founding editor-in-chief of the ACM Transactions on Asian Language Information Processing and as a member of the editorial boards of international academic journals such as Computer Processing of Oriental Languages and Computational Linguistics and Chinese Computer Processing.
+He has published over 260 papers in various international journals, conferences, and books.